Greek Food: 65 Authentic Dishes You Need (IMMEDIATELY)

 Oh my goodness!
 Can’t you just imagine sinking your teeth into this flaky yummy goodness?

-With garlic, creamy feta, olive oil, and a lot more tasty spices and herbs, I think this one might be a winner when I compare it to the other Greek food.
+With garlic, creamy feta, olive oil, and a lot more tasty spices and herbs, I think this one might be a winner when I compare it to the other Greek dishes.

 Now don’t get me wrong, they all look good, but there’s something about having a savory flaky creamy dish, and then having the panicked feeling of, “Will I be able to stop eating these?”